at-import/toolkit/README.md

 Before I go any further, I must say the following.

 Sass will not magically give you responsive media.
 Neither will Compass, Modernizr, or any CSS or JavaScript Framework.
 For responsive media to be a reality, we need a new browser based standard.
-There currently is a [proposed solution for images](http://www.w3.org/community/respimg/) to the World Wide Web Consortium, and Apple may be forging ahead in iOS 6 with a [solution one of their developers proposed](http://www.whatwg.org/specs/web-apps/current-work/multipage/embedded-content-1.html) to the Web Hypertext Application Technology Working Group, but until there is a standard, everything is a hack.
+There currently is the [proposed `<picture>` element](https://dvcs.w3.org/hg/html-proposals/raw-file/9443de7ff65f/responsive-images/responsive-images.html) over at the World Wide Web Consortium, and there's  [a proposed `srcset` attribute on current image elements](http://www.whatwg.org/specs/web-apps/current-work/multipage/embedded-content-1.html#attr-img-srcset) over at the Web Hypertext Application Technology Working Group, but until there is a standard, everything is a hack.

 With that being said, there are some tricks you can do in CSS to make media fluid, and Sass rocks at this.